 Do you accept late applications?

-We offer an extended deadline until 15 November for an additional fee.
-No application materials will be accepted after 15 November.
+We offer an extended deadline until November 15 for an additional fee.
+No applications will be accepted after November 15.

 What is the schedule of the fellowship residency?

 Full-term fellowships generally run from early September through June of the following year.
 Winners of half-term fellowships may request to begin in September or February.

 Should the project proposal be related to Rome?

 In the case of scholars, preference will be given to applicants for whom research time in Italy, and especially in the city of Rome, is essential.
 For artists, a demonstration of a need to be in Rome, or Italy, is NOT strictly necessary, however jurors tend to respond especially positively to proposals of projects that would clearly benefit from time in Rome or Italy.

 Should the material submitted for review be related to Rome?

 Material submitted for review does not need to be related to Rome.
 The primary criterion for the Rome Prize is excellence.
 Applicants should send examples of their strongest recent work.